 Negative values should normally be chosen from the set of PCRE\ERROR\xxx values.
-In particular, PCRE\ERROR\NOMATCH forces a standard "no match" failure.
-The error number PCRE\ERROR\CALLOUT is reserved for use by callout functions; it will never be used by PCRE itself.
+In particular, PCRE\ERROR\NOMATCH force dard "no match" failure.
+The error number PCRE\ERROR\CALLOUT reserved for use by callout functions; it will never be used by PCRE itself.

-Last updated: 29 May 2007 Copyright © 1997-2007 University of Cambridge.
+Last updated: 29 May 2007 Copyright (c) 1997-2007 University of Cambridge.